-Fair Housing Impediment and Priority Contributing Factors Geographic Targeting Meaningful Actions inc inc of aw articular, California's fair busing law includes source of come as a protected class, but esidents reported that over 60% i discrimination they were ware of was based on source of come. during the planning period.
+Fair Housing Impediment and Priority Contributing Factors Geographic Targeting Meaningful Actions particular, California's fair housing law includes source of income as a protected class, but residents reported that over 60% of discrimination they were aware of was based on source of income. during the planning period.
 Ensure information is made available in both English and Spanish to improve outreach to the City's Spanish speaking communities.
 Include, in particular: An emphasis on the protection for source of income under California law, Rights and responsibilities related to people with disabilities.
 (Program 17) During fair housing education workshops and other outreach, establish and maintain a comprehensive list of interested nonprofits, property owners and community members for future outreach.
 (Program 17) Proactively engage local housing organizations representing the interests of lower-income and special needs households and neighborhoods with higher concentrations of lower-income households in future City actions related to land use and housing, including targeted stakeholder interviews or a committee representative of these interests.
-(Program 4) Ensure Safe Living Conditions for Low-Income and Special Needs Renters Continue to facilitate preservation and appropriate maintenance of the existing housing units through Code compliance efforts and annual public announcements throughout the planning period (Program 14) Conduct housing condition surveys two times during the 6th cycle to determine the nature and extent of housing deterioration and rehabilitation assistance needs (Program 14) Contact property owners/landlords with nonconforming conditions after each of the surveys for training on property maintenance requirements and tips (Program 14) Connect property owners/landlords subject code compliance actions with financial assistance opportunities for rehabilitation work (Program 14)
+(Program 4) Ensure Safe Living Conditions for Low-Income and Special Needs Renters Continue to facilitate preservation and appropriate maintenance of the existing housing units through Code compliance efforts and annual public announcements throughout the planning period (Program 14) Contact property owners/landlords with nonconforming conditions after each of the surveys for training on property maintenance requirements and tips (Program 14) Connect property owners/landlords subject code compliance actions with financial assistance opportunities for rehabilitation work (Program 14)